Lease vs Finance a Car, What Is Best For You?

 Some people find car leasing a solution to their immediate needs that also better fits their budget.
 Leasing a vehicle can offer you the following advantages:

-1. Monthly payments are lower than owning and you could receive special offers.
+1. Monthly payments are lower than those of owning, and you may receive special offers.

-2. If you have a good credit history, you probably won’t have to pay any kind of down payment beyond the first month’s lease.
+2. If you have a good credit history, you likely won’t be required to pay any down payment beyond the first month’s rent.

-3. You can easily change vehicles in a short period of time, which will save you a lot of maintenance costs.
+3. You can easily switch vehicles in a short period, which will save you a significant amount of maintenance costs.

 4. You do not pay the total cost of the vehicle, only the residual value.
-This amount results from the difference between the current market price and the estimated value it will have when the term ends.
+This amount results from the difference between the current market price and the estimated value it will have at the end of the term.

 5. The amounts do not change if the car depreciates or increases in value.
 If it depreciates too much and you are interested in purchasing, it could represent an excellent option to buy at the end of your term.